TA

 Discover Taiwan's traditional non-alcoholic drinks, from local teas to refreshing juices.

-A traditional Taiwanese tea with a wide range of flavors depending on the oxidation level.
-It's often served hot and can be enjoyed plain or with milk and sugar.
+Traditional Taiwanese tea from Alishan with wide range of flavors depending on oxidation level.
+Oriental beauty from Hsinchu, high mountain teas with ceremonial preparation.
+Often served hot, can be enjoyed plain or with milk and sugar.

 teaHot